Veterinary Technician Schools in Nebraska

 Accreditation and Certification for Vet Techs in Nebraska

-In the state of Nebraska, the Nebraska Department of Health & Human Services takes care of the licensing and regulation of veterinary technicians.
-In order to become a licensed veterinary technician, applicants need to have graduated from an AVMA-accredited school and must take and pass the Veterinary Technician National Exam (VTNE).
+In Nebraska, the Nebraska Department of Health & Human Services takes care of the licensing and regulation of veterinary technicians.
+To become a licensed veterinary technician, applicants need to have graduated from an AVMA-accredited school and must take and pass the Veterinary Technician National Exam (VTNE).

 After passing the test, they can submit their application to the department.
-All vet tech licenses in Nebraska expire on April 1 of even-numbered years.
+All vet tech licenses in Nebraska expire on April 1 in even-numbered years.
 When renewing, vet techs must also include proof of at least 16 hours of continuing education.
-The vet techs need to make sure that the CE they choose is approved by the department.
+The vet techs need to make sure that the department approves the CE they choose.

 Students need to choose vet tech schools in Nebraska that have AVMA accreditation.
-The accreditation process is intensive, and not all programs will achieve accredited status.
+The accreditation process is intensive; not all programs will achieve accredited status.
 The AVMA accreditation committee looks at many different areas of a school or program before offering accreditation, including:

 • Admissions